mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

     N2h2R2QzS0ZvU1N4aDlFY1FONTNXWEhMYXBHQ0o0NGVFU3NqbVgzN1NwWElUYUhEOHJQRXBia0E0
     WWJzaVVoTXZPZ0VCLy9MZ1d0R2kvRVRxalVSUFkvWGRTVTR5dFE9PSBjYUBrdWJlLmRlbW8K

-# We want to configure corosync to use cryptographic techniques to ensure the
+# We want to configure Corosync to use cryptographic techniques to ensure the
-# authenticity and privacy of messages.
-We generate a private key.
+# authenticity and privacy of messages, so we generate a private key.
 #
-#  For more details read corosync-keygen man page on Linux: $ man 8 corosync-keygen
+#  For more details, read corosync-keygen man page on Linux: $ man 8 corosync-keygen
 - path: /etc/corosync/authkey
   permissions: '0400'
   content: !!binary |